Health

 For any questions regarding the conference, feel free to contact the NAKO Conference Team: conference@nako.de

-Here you will find the preliminary programme for the International NAKO Conference 2026 (subject to change).
+Here you will find the programme for the International NAKO Conference 2026 (subject to change).

 You can also download the programme as a PDF file here.